Youth, Children & Families

 The above are separately advertised as and when details become available each year.

 The safety and protection of the youth and children in our care is of the utmost importance to us.
 All leaders of youth and childrens’ groups go through government and church-based recruitment procedures, including DBS checks and vetting procedures and also receive child protection training.
-We have people outside the youth and children leadership teams overseeing the implementation of our child protection policy, with Roger Bagguley acting as the Child Protection Coordinator.
+We have people outside the youth and children leadership teams overseeing the implementation of our child protection policy, with Ian Moffitt acting as the Child Protection Coordinator.
 A copy of our Child Protection Policy is available from the ‘Safeguarding‘ link at the bottom of this page.